San Diego Police Department

 An aerial view combined with technologies like infrared cameras is essential in locating suspects who are hiding or fleeing, missing children and lost seniors.
 As part of the regional disaster preparedness/terrorism response, the Department's air support capability plays an integral role in this community system.

-This Program enables the Department's Canine Unit to quickly replace retiring police service dogs with new dogs at the rate of approximately 5-10 dogs per year.
-The animals can provide these services only until they are approximately 8-1/2 years of age.
+This program enables the Department's Canine Unit to quickly replace retiring police service dogs with new dogs at the rate of approximately 5-12 dogs per year, each of which costs $11,500.
+These K9 Crimefighters can provide these services only until they are approximately 8-1/2 years of age.

 Regional Law Enforcement Education - Video Equipment: $75,000